dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/introduction-to-signalr.md

 SignalR can be used to add any sort of "real-time" web functionality to your ASP.NET application.
 While chat is often used as an example, you can do a whole lot more.
 Any time a user refreshes a web page to see new data, or the page implements [long polling](http://en.wikipedia.org/wiki/Push_technology#Long_polling) to retrieve new data, it is a candidate for using SignalR.
 Examples include dashboards and monitoring applications, collaborative applications (such as simultaneous editing of documents), job progress updates, and real-time forms.

 SignalR also enables completely new types of web applications that require high frequency updates from the server, for example, real-time gaming.
-For a great example of this, see the [ShootR game.](http://shootr.signalr.net/)

 SignalR provides a simple API for creating server-to-client remote procedure calls (RPC) that call JavaScript functions in client browsers (and other client platforms) from server-side .NET code.
 SignalR also includes API for connection management (for instance, connect and disconnect events), and grouping connections.